jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 -- Resource management in a cluster environment
 -- Parallelizing computations for Big Data.
 MapReduce concept.
 -- Machine Learning for Big Data
-The programming language of this course is Python and database technologies are Spark and SparkSQL.
-The structure of the big data which is used in labs can be found index of the repository.
+The programming language of this course is Python; database technologies are Spark and SparkSQL.
+The structure of the big data which is used in labs can be found in the index of the repository.
 Please click the course code.

 * **[Lab0](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Big%20Data%20Analytics/lab0)**: Revision of relational databases (MySQL)
 * **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Big%20Data%20Analytics/lab1)**: Spark